aron/annotator.touch.js/README.md

 License
 -------

-This plugin was commissioned and open sourced by Compedio.
+This plugin was commissioned and open sourced by Compendio.

 Copyright 2012, Compendio Bildungsmedien AG Neunbrunnenstrasse 50